leighmcculloch/gochecknoglobals/README.md

 ### Exceptions

 There are **very** few exceptions to the global variable rule.
-This will will ignore the following patterns:
+This tool will ignore the following patterns:
  * Variables with an "Err" prefix
  * Variables named _
  * Variables named Version to support [compile time version setting](https://medium.com/@joshroppo/setting-go-1-5-variables-at-compile-time-for-versioning-5b30a965d33e)